HTTP Request Stubbing Techniques

 • Block PRs with unstubbed external dependencies in critical paths using onUnhandledRequest: 'error' or equivalent strict interceptors.

-• Require deterministic timeout thresholds for simulated latency (e.g., delay: 200 instead of Math.random()).
+• Require deterministic timeout thresholds for simulated latency (e.g., delay: 200 rather than a random value).

 Debugging Workflow:

 2. Implement fallback routing assertions to catch partial coverage.
-Assert that every intercepted route is invoked exactly once per test cycle.
+Assert that every intercepted route is invoked the expected number of times per test cycle.

 Reliability Tradeoffs & Debugging Workflows